The Sorry Plight of the Human Male

 By following these simple rules you can make your mother useful and happy.
 She will thank you for it.

-You will not only be saving your strength and soothing your nerves, you will be learning, and many of the lessons learned in helping your mother will be valuable in dealing with other women.
+You will not only be saving your strength and soothing your nerves, you will be learning, and what you learn in helping your mother will be valuable in dealing with other women.

 However, remember this major difference between mothers and other females: your mother is the only female who will want, from the start, to do something for you.
 Other women will always begin by wanting you to do something for them.